-Browning Public School (BPS) District consists of students, staff members, and 10 school campuses across 1700 square miles.
+Browning Public School (BPS) District consists of \\\\\students, \\\\staff members, and 10 school campuses across 1700 square miles.
 The central administration and seven of the school campuses are in or near Browning.
 BPS is located in Blackfeet Indian Reservation in the northwestern Montana bordering Canada and the Rocky Mountains.
 Browning Public Schools are exposed to many hazards, which have the potential to disrupt everyday operations, such as high winds, fires, severe weather (including winter storms), floods, hazardous materials spills, and acts of terrorism.
 This plan provides a guide for positive, productive responses to such incidents; however, there is no guarantee that this plan will provide a perfect solution for emergency situations, nor does this plan attempt to address every possible emergency which may arise.

-Each school campus will provide a situation overview of their campus in the Appendix A Campus Plans and maps.
+Each school campus will provide a situation overview of their campus in the Resourse Annex, Building (site-specific) Plan Template page 164.